-These are my favourite non-fiction titles read or reviewed (not necessarily published) in 2016.
-Click the title for a link to the full review.
-See the previous post for my top five fiction reads of the year.
+These are my favourite fiction books read or reviewed (but not necessarily published) in 2017.
+Click the titles for links to full reviews where applicable.
+Check back later for my top five non-fiction picks of the year.

 I first read Katherena Vermette’s novel earlier this year as part of Canada Reads Along 2017.
 The Break is the heart-wrenching story of a community that has been repeatedly torn apart by violence, as Winnipeg’s indigenous population struggles with the lingering effects of colonization.
 Through the skillful use of multiple narrative perspectives, Vermette illustrates how trauma accumulates and cascades down through the generations, becoming compounded as those who have been hurt try to raise the next generation of children.
 When a young indigenous woman is attacked on Winnipeg’s troubled North side, her family gathers around her hospital bed.
 Four generations of women close ranks, belatedly trying to protect their victimized relative.
 However, as they struggle to understand what has happened, the spectres of their own traumatic pasts begin to rise, demanding to be acknowledged at last.
 US readers, this book is coming your way March 6, 2018 from House of Anansi Press.